 (II) reports on any relevant security issues, problems, and lessons learned;

-(III) relevant results of inspections by the agency; and
+(III) relevant results of inspections by the department ; and

 (IV) relevant results of the licensee's program review and testing and maintenance.

-(iv) The licensee shall maintain records of the initial and refresher training for inspection by the agency in accordance with subsection (mm) of this section.
+(iv) The licensee shall maintain records of the initial and refresher training for inspection by the department in accordance with subsection (mm) of this section.
 The training records shall include:

 (I) the dates of the training;